henukk/Pang/README.md

 *A tribute of the classic arcade game Pang*

 ## 🎮 Introduction
 Pang (also known as Super Pang outside Europe) is a legendary arcade game where players must destroy bouncing bubbles while avoiding contact with them.
-This tribute project aims to recreate the thrilling challenge and fun of the original game with a fresh design and modern enhancements.
+This tribute project aims to recreate the thrilling challenge and fun of the original game.

 ## 🔥 Features & Gameplay
 ### ✅ Key Features